githubtraining/exercise-publish-package/README.md

 # Welcome to the exercise on publishing packages!

-This exercise checks your ability to publish packages to GitHub Packages.
+This exercise checks your ability to publish to a GitHub Packages registry.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise